Joc Pederson Player Props: Giants vs. Dodgers

-On Saturday, Joc Pederson (batting .406 in his past 10 games) and the San Francisco Giants face the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
-First pitch is at 9:10 PM ET.
+The San Francisco Giants, including Joc Pederson (.394 batting average in his past 10 games), battle starting pitcher Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium, Sunday at 4:10 PM ET.

-In his previous game he had a one-hit showing (1-for-5) against the Dodgers.
+In his most recent appearance, he went 1-for-5 with an RBI against the Dodgers.

 Joc Pederson Game Info & Props vs. the Dodgers